homeromeirelesjunior/homeromeirelesjunior/README.md

 - 👋 Hi, I’m @homeromeirelesjunior (Homero Meireles Junior)
 - 👀 I’m interested in learn more about coding, to work as a team and solve problems in general.
-- 🌱 I’m currently learning JavaScript, HTML and CSS.
+- 🌱 I’m currently learning Node.js and soon will also learn C#.
 - 💞️ I’m looking to collaborate on any cool project that I can make a difference.
 - 📫 How to reach me on:  [Linkedin](https://www.linkedin.com/in/homero-meireles-junior-05b027158/)